-- Instil a love of learning and challenge - Develop fundamental reading, writing and maths skills both discreetly and across the whole curriculum - Build confidence, build resilience and build drive - Teach children to take risks safely - Develop the 'whole child', in conjunction with our 4 school badges: Kindness consideration and respect for all, Academic, Healthy Living and Creativity. - Develop a greater depth of learning which can then be applied to real-life outcomes
+- Instil a love of learning and challenge - Develop fundamental reading, writing and maths skills both discreetly and across the whole curriculum - Build confidence, build resilience and build drive - Teach children to take risks safely - Develop the 'whole child', in conjunction with our 4 school badges: Respect, Care & Consideration, Academic, Healthy Living and Creativity.
+More information about these can be found at: St Hilary School School badges (st-hilary.cornwall.sch.uk) which also outlines what staff are looking for to achieve these. - Develop a greater depth of learning which can then be applied to real-life outcomes.